Honduran mother of migrant boy abandoned in Mexico contacts authorities | Law-Order

 The mother of a toddler whose disappearance sparked international media attention appeared on Wednesday before authorities in Honduras to reclaim her son, who was found in Veracruz state, Mexico, alone near a truck that carried more than 100 migrants in suffocating conditions.
 Wearing no shirt, the boy, thought to be aged 2, was found alone on the roadside in Veracruz state, surrounded by snack wrappers, half-empty water bottles, clothes from other migrants and black trash bags scattered on the ground.

-The mother of a toddler whose disappearance sparked international media attention appeared on Wednesday before authorities in Honduras to reclaim her son, who was found in Veracruz state, Mexico, alone near a truck that carried more than 100 migrants in suffocating conditions.

-Wearing no shirt, the boy, thought to be aged 2, was found alone on the roadside in Veracruz state, surrounded by snack wrappers, half-empty water bottles, clothes from other migrants and black trash bags scattered on the ground.
-Lutgarda Madrigal, the attorney for the department of protection of children and adolescents in Veracruz state, said the mother had identified him after seeing the blurred photograph published in international media.
+Lutgarda Madrigal, the attorney for the department of protection of children and adolescents in Veracruz state, said the mother had approached Honduran authorities with identification after seeing the blurred photograph published in international media.
+Reuters could not independently verify how the woman identified herself as the mother.

 The boy is in good health and has tested negative for COVID-19, but is constantly crying for his mother and father, Madrigal added.
 He is currently in a shelter for unaccompanied minors.
 "As it was international news, she saw him and went to present herself as the child's mother before an immigration authority," said Madrigal.
 "We are going to start the process of returning the child to his country."